SleepySquash/minEH/README.md

 Binding is simple: `context.create(&window);`

-Now in order for the application to works you need to set up the following code structure in you app:
+Now in order for the application to work you need to set up the following code structure in you app:
 ```
 while (window.isOpen)
 {